How to Organize iPhone Photos and Free Up Space in 2026

 To remove duplicate & similar photos on your iPhone:

-1. Downloaded Clever Cleaner: iPhone Cleaner App from the App Store.
+1. Download Clever Cleaner: iPhone Cleaner App from the App Store.

-2. Open Clever Cleaner and granted it full permission to access my photo gallery.
+2. Open Clever Cleaner and grant it permission to access your photo gallery.

-3. The app automatically opened in the “Similar” tab and scanned my gallery.
-It then displayed the results in groups of found duplicates and similar photos.
+3. The app opens in the “Similar” tab and scans your gallery, then displays the results in groups of duplicates and similar photos.

 5. For more control, you can adjust the automatic selections made by the app.
 Tap the collection, manually select the photos you wish to remove, and repeat these steps for each group.
 Then, tap ‘Move to Trash.’